b4h14/b4h14/README.md

 - 👋 Hi, I’m @b4h14
 - 👀 I’m interested in learn everything i can on data science
-- 🌱 I’m currently learning SQL, Python and Pandas
+- 🌱 I’m currently learning SQL, Python, JavaScript and start learning Go
-- 📫 How to reach me by twitter @b4h14

 <!---
 b4h14/b4h14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.